Maroua512/Meeting-Schduler/README.md

 Discussion List: Access ongoing discussions with participants.

-Firebase: Utilize Firebase for user and discussion management.

-Glide: Optimized image loading with Glide.

-Koin: Simplified dependency injection with Koin.

-PostgreSQL: Connect to an external database for existence verification during registration.

 Forgot Password Management: Easily recover forgotten passwords.

 Account Deletion: Allow users to delete their accounts.

 Password Update: Easily update passwords.

-Technologies
+Technologies :

 Kotlin: Primary language for app development.

-Firebase: For authentication and data management.
+Firebase: For authentication , data management,push notification.

 PostgreSQL: External database for user verification.

 Glide: For image loading.

 Koin: For dependency injection.

-Design Patterns
+Design Patterns :
 The application utilizes several design patterns to improve code structure and maintainability:

 Strategy: Defines a family of algorithms, encapsulates them, and makes them interchangeable, facilitating the extension of application functionality without modifying existing code.

 Observer: Allows objects to subscribe and be notified of state changes in other objects, making it easier to manage real-time updates, such as notifications of new messages in chat.

 SOLID: Applies SOLID principles to enhance code readability and maintainability, promoting separation of concerns and extensibility.

 MVVM (Model-View-ViewModel): An architecture that separates presentation and business logic concerns, facilitating unit testing and application evolution.

 Installation
 Clone the repository: